AveroLLC/types-first-ui/README.md

 - TypeScript is good
 - Flat state tree -- all reducers have access to the entire tree
 - Actions may have a reducer, an epic, both, or neither.
 M:N relationship between Actions => Redux primitives
-- Epics (backed by redux-observable) as mechanism for side effects/middleware (vs. thunks or sags)
+- Epics (backed by redux-observable) as mechanism for side effects/middleware (vs. thunks or sagas)
 - Observables are pretty dope

 ## **Philosophy**